awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

       ElastiCache adds an instance identifier and `.rdb` to the value that you enter here\.
 For example, if you enter `my-exported-backup`, ElastiCache creates `my-exported-backup-0001.rdb`\.

-   1. From the **Target S3 Location** list, choose the name of the Amazon S3 bucket that you want to copy your backup to \(the bucket that you created in [Step 1: Create an Amazon S3 Bucket](#backups-exporting-create-s3-bucket)\)\.
+   1. From the **Target S3 Location** list, choose the name of the Amazon S3 bucket that you want to copy your backup to \(the bucket that you created in [Step 1: Create an Amazon S3 bucket](#backups-exporting-create-s3-bucket)\)\.

       The **Target S3 Location** must be an Amazon S3 bucket in the backup's AWS Region with the following permissions for the export process to succeed\.
       + Object access – **Read** and **Write**\.
       + Permissions access – **Read**\.

-      For more information, see [Step 2: Grant ElastiCache Access to Your Amazon S3 Bucket](#backups-exporting-grant-access)\.
+      For more information, see [Step 2: Grant ElastiCache access to your Amazon S3 bucket](#backups-exporting-grant-access)\.

    1. Choose **Copy**\.

 **Note**
 If your S3 bucket does not have the permissions needed for ElastiCache to export a backup to it, you receive one of the following error messages\.
-Return to [Step 2: Grant ElastiCache Access to Your Amazon S3 Bucket](#backups-exporting-grant-access) to add the permissions specified and retry exporting your backup\.
+Return to [Step 2: Grant ElastiCache access to your Amazon S3 bucket](#backups-exporting-grant-access) to add the permissions specified and retry exporting your backup\.
 ElastiCache has not been granted READ permissions %s on the S3 Bucket\.
 **Solution:** Add Read permissions on the bucket\.
 ElastiCache has not been granted WRITE permissions %s on the S3 Bucket\.